 A betta’s life expectancy tends to be shorter if kept in a bowl.
 Their lifespan is often less than a year in such a small home.
 If you have a betta in a fishbowl or other small container, I would definitely recommend upgrading her/his home to a tank of at least 5 gallons.

-Can betta fish live for 10 years?
+Can they live for 10 years?

 There are unconfirmed reports of bettas living as long as 10 years, but these are very rare and unusual cases!

-What kills betta fish?
+What kills them?

 The biggest killer of Siamese fighting fish is disease caused by stress.
 Many stressors can affect the betta fish lifespan, including the way they are kept at pet stores and the type of fish food they are fed.